+Our plan covers your follow-up care.
 After the emergency is over, you may need follow-up care to be sure you get better.
-Your follow-up care will be covered by our plan.
 If you get your emergency care from out-of-network providers, we will try to get network providers to take over your care as soon as possible.
 If the provider that is treating you for an emergency takes care of the emergency but thinks you need other medical care to treat the problem that caused the emergency, the provider must call your care coordinator at the number at the bottom of the page.
 By notifying your care coordinator, this will ensure you receive the follow-up care needed to stabilize your condition and/or keep your condition from reoccurring.